 In 1985 the library moved to larger quarters in the renovated restaurant of the former Ackerman's Hotel on Calais Road.
 An addition to the children's room became a reality in June of 1999 after many fundraising events, including an art auction, book sales, and the "Paint-a-Tile" program.

 To celebrate Randolph's 200th birthday in 2005, the library sponsored a petting zoo at the country fair and commissioned a quilt with the theme "What I Like About Randolph."
 The Black River Piecemakers designed and prepared the materials for the creation of Randolph's "Bicentennial Quilt."
 Residents of all ages drew on fabric squares using pastel fabric crayons.
 During two work sessions, a total of fifty-six squares were created.
 The squares of the quilt depict images in Randolph that range from the township's historic sites and schools to its recreation and leisure activities.

-In November of 2006, a non-binding referendum question stating, “Shall the Township of Randolph build a new, two-story, 31,000 square foot municipal library on Millbrook Avenue for a total cost of approximately $12.4 million?” was answered by 7,394 voters.
-Sixty percent voted “No” and forty percent voted “Yes.”
+In November of 2006, a non-binding referendum question stating, "Shall the Township of Randolph build a new, two-story, 31,000 square foot municipal library on Millbrook Avenue for a total cost of approximately $12.4 million?" was answered by 7,394 voters.
+Sixty % voted "No" and forty % voted "Yes."

 In 2009 the newly-renovated Teen Zone opened for business, featuring comfortable seating in custom banquettes as well as bistro stools and tables.
-Materials for teen users, ages 12-19, filled the shelves.
+Materials for teen users, ages 12 to 19, filled the shelves.
 Five Dell computers with widescreen monitors and a networked laser printer could be used for school assignments.
-A flat screen TV doubled as a computer monitor for group projects.
+A flat-screen TV doubled as a computer monitor for group projects.